AnalystTom/AI-consultant/README.md

 ## Summary

-By following these steps, you should have a working **MVP Generator** tool that allows you to generate AI-driven ideas, assess feasibility, and compile reports for potential AI projects.
+By following these steps, you should have a working **AI Consult** tool that allows you to generate AI-driven ideas, assess feasibility, and compile reports for potential AI projects.
 Make sure both your FastAPI and Streamlit servers are running concurrently for full functionality.

 If you encounter any problems, check your logs in the terminal for both FastAPI and Streamlit for error messages that can help debug issues.